doubleedesign/type-checker/README.md

 # type-checker

-A work-in-progress tool to provide the ability to check which TypeScript type(s) an object is anywhere in your code in a Node environment.
+Provides the ability to check which TypeScript type(s) an object is anywhere in your code in a Node development environment.

-Note:
-- For performance reasons, this may not be production-ready.
-So far my main use of it has been for unit testing.
-- This only checks for matching object keys, not that the values are the correct type.

-Roadmap/future goals:
-- Make it check values, not just keys.
-- Make it work in the browser.
-- Improve performance.

 Example setup:
 ```json5